Businesses can apply for grant funding in one of two phases:

 What costs are eligible?

-Eligible costs include goods or services purchased for the use identified in your application.
+Eligible costs include goods or services purchased for the use identified in your application such as materials, equipment, website development or costs associated to installing or changing structures.
 Ineligible costs include rent, lease, or mortgage payments, wages and/or payroll, membership fees, professional association fees and debt servicing costs.

 Do costs incurred before receiving a grant count as eligible costs?